 “What about my friends and family?”, you ask.
-We still text and email each other, go out for lunch, and even a phone call now and then (but mostly text).
+We still text and email each other, go out for lunch, and even a phone call now and then.
 Do I feel out of the loop?
 Not really.
-I have never had a deep need to see a play-by-play of every little thing people do in a day.
-I mean go live your life, right?
-I’m not sure how we got to a place where we need to share every detail of our lives with the world so our egos can be satiated with one more share, comment or like.

 Compromise at Home

-At home, you have control over most things, but the TV is sometimes a place where compromise plays a big role.
-Even so, remember that you can always leave the room.
+At home, I have control over most things, but the TV is sometimes a place where compromise plays a big role.
+Even so, I can always leave the room.
 If you want to avoid news that’s on at 10pm and your spouse wants to watch it, slip out to go read a book before bed, or take a bath instead.
 Use it as your alone time.
-If the noise is too much (my hubs likes surround sound), put in ear plugs while you’re reading or opt for music through your headphones.
+If the noise is too much (my hubs likes surround sound), close the door, put in ear plugs while you’re reading or opt for music through your headphones.